About Malta Development Bank

 Funding

-Equity: The MDB’s operations are funded from the paid-up capital provided by the Government in terms of Article 10 of the MDB Act.
-After being launched in 2017 with an initial paid-up equity of €30 million, the Bank’s paid-up capital was increased by €10 million in each of the three subsequent years to reach €60 million in 2021, in line with the Bank’s business plan.
+The MDB’s operations have been partly funded by the paid-up capital provided by the Government in terms of article 10 of the MDB Act.
+After being launched in 2017 with an initial paid-up equity of €30 million, the Bank’s paid-up capital was increased in line with its business plan by €10 million annually in 2019, 2020 and 2021 and by €20 million in 2022 to reach €80 million.

 Government Guarantee

 Article 5 of the MDB Act provides that the Government shall guarantee up to 100% of all the obligations of the Bank and up to 100% of the loans, facilities or guarantees issued by the Bank.
-In line with the indicative targets specified in the MOU signed between the MDB and the Ministry for Finance on 16 February 2018 as per Article 5(2) of the MDB Act, the Government Guarantee in favour of the Bank has been increased gradually in line with the Bank’s business growth.
-At the end of 2021, it stood at €150 million.
-Some 70% of these guarantees have been earmarked to cover the two main international borrowing operations with the EIB and KfW, while the balance is intended for other prospective operations which the MDB shall be carrying out for its own account.
-In addition to the above guarantees, the Government also issued guarantees specifically for the temporary liquidity support facilities which the MDB is carrying out as agent of the Government to address the impact of the COVID-19 pandemic and the Ukraine crisis.
+In line with the indicative targets specified in the MOU signed between the MDB and the Ministry for Finance on 16 February 2018 in terms of Article 5(2) of the MDB Act, the Government Guarantee in favour of the Bank has been increased gradually in line with the Bank’s business growth.
+At the end of 2022, it stood at €150 million.
+Some 60% of these guarantees have been earmarked to cover the two main international borrowing operations with the EIB and KfW, while the balance is intended for other prospective operations which the MDB shall be carrying out on its own account.